 Handful of fresh coriander leaves

-a tsp of oil for sauteing
+a teaspoon of oil for sauteing

 - Clean the fenugreek leaves bunch, remove the leaves separately.
 Discard the stalk.
 Wash the leaves in water to remove the dirt and sand.
 Drain and keep aside.